Binboukami/shatotto-api/README.md

 ## Todo

+### Database
-- List all BLM actions  - abilities and spells -, skills (like 'Sprint') and Traits as of 6.X
+- [ ] List all BLM actions  - abilities and spells -, skills (like 'Sprint') and Traits as of Endwalker 6.X
+- [ ] List potions and relevant stats buff items

+### API
+- [ ] GET: routes - expose the database to developers
-- Add 'Constants' entity for math stuff
+- [ ] Add 'Constants' entity for math stuff
-- Implement a Rotation planner with Proc(?), CD and MP validations
+- [ ] Implement a Rotation planner with Proc(?), CD and MP validations
-- Implement MP tick (based on server tick/ping calculations)
+- [ ] Implement MP tick validation (based on server tick/ping calculations)